mlu108/enerf-scene-reconstruction/README.md

-# Instantaneous 3D Scene Reconstruction using ENeRF
+# Adapting NeRF for Low-Latency Reconstruction in VR Teleoperation